Bosch PSB 1800 LI-2 cordless combi drill review

 Getting started with the Bosch PSB 1800 LI-2 couldn’t be simpler.
 Firstly you’ll need to charge the battery, which only takes an hour.
 As there are two batteries in the package, it’s best to start the 2nd charging when the first is done.

 With the battery charged and slid into the body, select the right mode (screwdriving/drilling/impact drilling) using the second rotary switch near to the chuck.

 Next set the torque using the first rotary switch, select one of the 2 gearbox speeds and select the direction.

 Finally, add a drill bit (sadly none are supplied) and you’re ready to go.
 If you need more light on the work area, then simply switch the LED light.

 As you work, you can easily check the battery status by looking at the 3 LEDs.
 When the last LED starts to flash then you’ll need to change the battery or charge it.

-Over time you can experiment with the gearbox and the 20 different torque settings and decide on the best combination for the task.
+Over time you can experiment with the gearbox and the 20 different torque settings on the Bosch PSB 1800 LI-2 and decide on the best combination for the task.

-The first impressive feature is the battery charge time.
+One of the most impressive feature that the Bosch PSB 1800 LI-2 offers is the battery charge time.
 While we couldn’t find the average operation time per battery charge, the hour charge time is very good.